Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 docker image rm httpd:customv1

-Note that this command only gets rid of an image version but preserves the image layers as other versions are using them.
+Note that this command only removes an image version but preserves the image layers as other versions use them.
 When you remove the last version of an image, all these layers are deleted to reclaim space.

 You can use the prune command to delete all unused images in the Docker environment.